rsokl/testing-tutorial/notebooks/01_Describing_Data.md

 **Exercise: Getting creative with the `.map` method**

 Construct a Hypothesis strategy that produces either the string `"cat"` or the string `"dog"`.
+Write it so that the strategy shrinks to `"dog"`.

 Then write a test that checks the property of this strategy and run it

 </div>